Natural Remedy: Raw Honey, Aloe Vera, Witch Hazel, Baking Soda

-Today my friends I would like to discuss home remedies that can be used for many ailments and be very effective.
+Today my friends I would like to discuss home remedies that can be used for many ailments and can be very effective.
 I would like to share some of these remedies that probably many of you have might already have in you home.
 When it comes to home remedies sometimes there is a fine line between real healing and “old wise tales.”
 I will explain why you need aloe vera, witch hazel, honey in your home.
 These natural alternative medicines have powerful healing attributes that have been used for thousands of years some even since biblical times and proven to safely cure diseases and correct health disorders for generations.

 1. Aloe vera gel: This is a remedy for Sunburn and minor kitchen burns.
 “The gel has active compounds that help the burn heal much more quickly,” says Andrew Rubman, a doctor of naturopathic medicine in Southbury, Conn.
 For best results use the aloe plant break off the end and squeeze some of the gel like substance for a burn or an abrasion.
 Caution: Although some people will say you can use it as a laxative in cases of severe constipation — it probably not a great idea since it can it turns into a soap in the large intestines and can lead to severe cramping.